SebLKMa/psychic-parakeet/README.md

 # psychic-parakeet
-A basid FastMCP client and server.
+A basic FastMCP client and server.

 ## Server
 ```sh